-- Screening visit: £25 - Travel expenses (enrolled volunteers): £15 per visit (if travel to the trial site costs more than £15 additional reimbursement may be offered). - o Time required for visits (enrolled volunteers): £20 per hour. - o Inconvenience of blood tests: £10 per blood donation. - o Extra visits, if required: £20 per visit. - o Compensation for illness (after infection with malaria): £480.
+- Screening visit: £25 - Travel expenses (enrolled volunteers): £15 per visit (if travel to the trial site costs more than £15 additional reimbursement may be offered). - o Time required for visits (enrolled volunteers): £20 per hour. - o Inconvenience of blood tests: £10 per blood donation. - Extra visits, if required: £20 per visit. - o Compensation for illness (after infection with malaria): £480.

-The overall compensation will be £3320, as shown in the table below.
+The overall compensation will be approximately £3500, as shown in the table below.
 The exact number of visits and amount of blood that will be taken will depend on when you are diagnosed with malaria.
 If you choose to leave the study early or are withdrawn from the study you will be compensated according to the length of your participation based on these figures.
 You should note that compensation payments received in this trial may have an impact on your entitlement to benefits.

-Maximum No. of Clinic Visits Maximum Volume of Blood Taken (mL) Compensation Amount Total 1 year 60 1327 £3320
+Maximum Volume of Blood Taken (mL) Compensation Amount Total 1 year 65 1517 £3500